 Here is a category where brand identity is a requirement for shelf success.
 Customers already know the general benefits of water (uh, it keeps you alive!).
 What consumers do not know is how brands treat, process, and package the water.

-This results in a brand loyalty strong enough to make psychologists say, โ€œwe should research that.โ€ When you watch someone walk around with boxed water, recognize the statement they make by promoting this attention-grabbing packaging solution.
+This results in a brand loyalty strong enough to make psychologists say, “We should research that.”
+When you watch someone walk around with boxed water, recognize the statement they make by promoting this attention-grabbing packaging solution.

 Nutritional Drink Packaging

 If fitness experts agree that most nutritional drinks are garbage, why do they hold such a strong shelf presence?
-The answer; consumers donโ€™t really understand what to look for on the back of the label.
-It is the front of the nutrition label that has the greatest impact on purchasing decisions.
+The answer: consumers don’t really understand what to look for on the back of the label.
+The front of the nutrition label has the most significant impact on purchasing decisions.

 Nutrition drinks have done a great job of keeping the main thing the main thing.
-They know the purchase drivers that work and beyond this point; they keep packaging simple.
+They know the purchase drivers that work, and beyond this point, they keep packaging simple.

 With that said, we believe this category is primed for disruption.
 Contact us if you are a beverage company looking to break through the nutritional drink category.
 Our package design testing process will identify opportunities where you can win on-shelf.